 Without much fanfare, I took that bastard down to the river and gave it the life it always wanted.
-I even fell in prior to launch, so one of my feet was effectively encased in ice.
+I fell into the icy shallows prior to launch, so one of my feet was effectively encased in ice for the wind-up.
+Learned how to throw a discus really badly.
 It was 4 F outside.
 Perfect clear sky, no traffic and no wind.
 Preparation is key.

 Pro Tip: Consult your farmer’s almanac, chicken bones, tea leaves, pork entrails, pigeon blood, sticks, bones, dice, or other standard divination tools for reference.